felipecbarbosa/felipecbarbosa.github.io/leituras.md

 5. Shape Up: Stop Running in Circles and Ship Work that Matters (129 páginas)
 6. Economia do Acesso (153 páginas)
 7. The Entrepreneur's Guide to Customer Development: A "Cheat Sheet" to The Four Steps to the Epiphany (103 páginas)
+8. The Jobs To Be Done Playbook: Align Your Markets, Organization, and Strategy Around Customer Needs (323 páginas)

 ## Livros 2019
 > 31 livros - 7073 páginas - 19 páginas/dia em média no ano